mspamelalea/BikeSharingAnalysis/README.md

 ## Comparing New York City to Des Moines
 It may appear to be the most unikely comparsion but the chart created show the similarities between the cities.
 Comparing the population of both cities shows New York has a much larger population but the similarities in age diversity and gender diversity are shown.
+Knowing these basic similarities, Des Moines would be a great place for a bike share program.
 ![](DMvNYC.PNG)